 If you don't have chord progressions established (you just want to build solos) you go straight from the scale to the melody.

-You then use the scale as a reference to govern and give structure to your own creativity.
+Then, use the scale as a reference to provide structure for your own creativity.

 And this process can be followed regardless of the scale or mode you're using.
 Any time you have a sequence of notes that resolve, you can arrange, apply technique and establish timing as you see fit.
 You're probably better off spending your time doing that as opposed to simply memorizing one scale after another.